Trust – a smart tool for asset protection & more

 The company is simply the trustee of those assets.
 A trust company employs professionals such as financial planners, CPAs, attorneys, portfolio managers, trust officers, real estate professionals, tax professionals, and other admin staff.

-A company may require that every client have a minimum net worth of $500,000.
+A company may require that every client has a minimum net worth such as $500,000 or $5 million, or may have a minimum amount of assets to place into trust.
 So, inquire about such minimum requirements when you do your research.

 They come in different sizes and offer a variety of services.
 Things like customer service levels provided and fees charged are also different for different trust companies.